colin59/Databakery/README.md

     - Numpy
     - Plotly

-To use clone the production branch, install requirements, run the following terminal commands:
+To use clone the production branch, install requirements, run the following terminal commands in your virtual environment:

     $ pip install -r requirements.txt
     $ python app.py